 Add To Favorites

 Flowers are very different, depending on what they need to thrive in their native habitats.
 However, all flowers have basic parts in common, such as root systems, stems, and blossoms.
-Choose a geographic region and native flower.
+Invite students to choose a geographic region and native flower.
 Research information about its native habitat and the growing conditions in which it thrives.
-Collect photographs and drawings to help you create an accurate, realistic sculpture.
-Here are a few sculpting tips.
+Students collect photographs and drawings in preparation for creating an accurate, realistic flower sculpture.

-To make green, mix yellow and blue Crayola Model Magic® compound.
+Students begin their flower sculptures by mising yellow and blue Crayola Model Magic® compound to create green Model Magic.
 Roll out a long thin slab with a Crayola Marker barrel.
 Use part of the slab to neatly cover a wooden dowel to make a sturdy stem.
 Make several realistic leaves by cutting them out with Crayola Scissors.
 Attach leaves to the stem in the way they grow on the actual flower.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho